Orlando: A Biography: Racism

+Woolf's handling of race in Orlando has been criticized for issues stemming from her "Orientalist preoccupation with racialized bodies."
+The novel includes slurs in the voice of the biographer-narrator, who is identified at least partially with Woolf herself, toward Black people and Romani people.
+Some critics defend the treatment of race in the novel as Woolf's deliberate "critique of Empire, [and] parody of a certain kind of biography."
+Others question whether the words of the Woolf stand-in narrator can really be read in "the register of some other power not [Woolf's]."
+Ultimately, it can seem that Woolf does not treat the complexities of race and Empire with the same depths of care that she does Orlando's own identity.

-An anti-racist reading of Orlando draws attention to the problematic depiction of Black female figures, particularly the scene in which Orlando “kisses a Negro woman in the dark.”
+Other critics have drawn attention to the problematic depiction of Black female figures, particularly the scene in which Orlando "kisses a Negro woman in the dark".
 Literary scholar Jane Marcus points out in her analysis that Woolf, through this phrasing, reproduces a colonial fantasy in which Black women are turned into exoticized, sexualized objects.
-This portrayal is closely connected to the biography of the novel’s real-life model, Vita Sackville-West, whose family lived with Afro-Caribbean servants in colonial England.
+This portrayal is closely connected to the life of Vita Sackville-West, whose family lived with Afro-Caribbean servants in colonial England.

-In Orlando, the “Negro woman” thus becomes a projection surface for both sexual and national ambivalences.
+In Orlando, the "Negro woman" thus becomes a projection surface for both sexual and national ambivalences.
 She symbolizes the possibility of transgressive (racial as well as gendered) desire but remains linguistically and narratively silent.
-According to Jane Marcus, Woolf’s engagement with gender and nationality reaches its limit here, within a white feminist discourse that ignores or subordinates colonial history and Black presence in England.
+According to Jane Marcus, Woolf's engagement with gender and nationality reaches its limit here, within a white feminist discourse that ignores or subordinates colonial history and Black presence in England.